AdobeDocs/campaign-standard.en/help/integrating/using/integrating-with-experience-manager.md

 * **Unlink content from templates and reuse them again and again.**

     When setting up your emails in Campaign Standard and selecting an Experience Manager template, you can only choose one that has not already been linked to another campaign.
 Otherwise, if you change the content in Adobe Experience Manager for one campaign and refresh, you can unintentionally impact the content in the other campaign.
-    To avoid this, once you’ve finished using your template, you can unlink it to use it again .
+    To avoid this, once you’ve finished using your template, you can unlink it to use it again.
 You just have to select the template and click **[!UICONTROL Delete the link with Adobe Experience Manager content]**.

 * **Use Adobe Experience Manager to create variations of emails for Adobe Campaign Standard.**

     This integration allows you to easily turn one email into several versions with the segmentation.
     To learn how to set up segmentation in Adobe Experience Manager and how to create email with targeted content, refer to this [page](https://docs.adobe.com/help/en/experience-manager-64/authoring/aem-adobe-campaign/target-adobe-campaign.html#setting-up-segmentation-in-aem).

 * **For a successful sync, the segment name in Experience Manager has to match the segment name in Campaign exact.**